LeoE-R/Naughts-and-Crosses/README.md

 FUTURE IMPLEMENTATIONS

 1) Counter choice; currently there is no choice in which counter the player uses, always 'X'
-2) An option to restart game at any time
-3) Following implementation of a restart option, a score log will be created
+2) A score log will be created
-4) An option to choose if player or computer goes first; currently the player always makes the first move
+3) An option to choose if player or computer goes first; currently the player always makes the first move